httpwg/http-extensions/draft-ietf-httpbis-connect-tcp.md

 * The :path and :scheme pseudo-header fields SHALL contain the path and scheme of the request URI derived from the proxy's URI Template.

 A templated TCP proxying request that does not conform to all of these requirements represents a client error (see {{!RFC9110, Section 15.5}}) and may be malformed (see {{Section 8.1.1 of !RFC9113}} and {{Section 4.1.2 of !RFC9114}}).

+Additionally the "capsule-protocol" header field SHOULD be present with a value of "?1" (as recommended in {{!RFC9297, Section 3.4}}).

 ~~~
 HEADERS